macarthur-lab/igv_utils/README.rst

 **igv_server**

 A tool that makes it easy to open remote files on the cluster (bams, vcfs, etc.) in an IGV instance that's running on your laptop.

+Setting it up involves running an Apache HTTP server on the cluster with mod-wsgi and the scripts here.

-After you set it up, all you have to do is:
+After you set it up:

 * on the cluster, go to the files you want to view and run *add_to_igv_server* *my_file1.bam* *my_file2.vcf.gz* ..
 * on your laptop, open IGV and click *File > Load from Server...*, then select *my_file1.bam* and/or *my_file2.vcf.gz* in the dialog that comes up.